Prataparudra: Tughluq invasion

 Meanwhile, in Delhi, Khusrau Khan murdered Mubarak Shah, and usurped the throne of Delhi in 1320.
 He was dethroned by a group of rival nobles, and Ghiyath al-Din Tughluq became the new Sultan.
 According to the 16th century chronicler Firishta, Prataparudra had stopped sending tributes to Delhi by this time.
 Therefore, Ghiyath al-Din sent his son Ulugh Khan (later Muhammad bin Tughluq) to Warangal in 1323.
 Prataparudra put up a strong resistance this time, but ultimately retreated to his capital Warangal.
 Ulugh Khan besieged Warangal, while another part of the Delhi army led by Abu-Riza besieged Kotagiri.

 During the siege, a false rumour about Ghiyath al-Din's death in Delhi caused a rebellion in Ulugh Khan's army, and he had to retreat from Warangal.
 The Kakatiya army plundered his camp, and pursued him till Kotagiri, where Abu Riza came to his rescue.
 Ulugh Khan ultimately retreated to Devagiri.

 Prataparudra believed that he had achieved a decisive victory, and let his guard down.
 However, Ghiyath al-Din sent reinforcements to Devagiri, and instructed Ulugh Khan to launch a fresh attack on Warangal.
 Within four months, Ulugh Khan besieged the fort again, and this time, Prataparudra had to surrender.

 Death

-Ulugh Khan sent Prataparudra and his family members to Delhi, escorted by a contingent led by the Tughluq lieutenants Qadir Khan and Khawaja Haji.
+Ulugh Khan sent an imprisoned Prataparudra and his family members to Delhi, escorted by a contingent led by the Tughluq lieutenants Qadir Khan and Khawaja Haji.
 The Tughluq court historian Shams-i-Siraj Arif simply states that Prataparudra died en route to Delhi.
 The 1330 Vilasa inscription of Musunuri Prolaya Nayaka states that Prataparudra died on the banks of the Somodbhava (Narmada) river, while being taken to Delhi as a captive.
 The 1423 Kaluvacheru inscription of the Reddi queen Anitalli mentions that he "departed to the world of Gods by his own desire."
 When taken together, these accounts suggest that Prataparudra committed suicide on the banks of the Narmada River while being taken to Delhi as a prisoner.